PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 - Newest

     + Datatype: int32
-    + specifies one or more of last errors to display
+    + specifies one or more of the newest errors to display
     + Not required

 __Example 1__